oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_connection_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>List of ingress IP addresses, from where the GoldenGate deployment connects to this connection&#x27;s privateIp.</div>
+                                            <div>List of ingress IP addresses from where the GoldenGate deployment connects to this connection&#x27;s privateIp.
+Customers may optionally set up ingress security rules to restrict traffic from these IP addresses.</div>
                                         <br/>
                                                         </td>
             </tr>